 This low threshold high ceiling problem is rooted in a real-life context where number patterns naturally occur, thus appealing to students' curiosity about the world.
 Students can go through the process of playful exploration, noticing patterns, making conjectures, and finding ways to justify their conjectures.
 The justifications can be numerical, visual or

-This problem featured in an NRICH webinar.
-You can see the footage on YouTube.
+This problem featured in an NRICH webinar in June 2019.

 Show the image of the house numbers.

 "What do you notice?
 What mathematical questions might you ask?"
 Give students a short time to think on their own, before talking to a partner and then sharing with the whole class.

 Here are some examples of ideas that might emerge:

 Tell the story: "These are the numbers I passed as I walked down the street.
 A bit later, I passed number 15, what do you think were the next two house numbers?"
 17 and 19.